List of birds of Spain: African and New World parrots

 Characteristic features of parrots include a strong curved bill, an upright stance, strong legs, and clawed zygodactyl feet.
-Many parrots are vividly colored, and some are multi-colored.
+Many parrots are vividly coloured, and some are multi-coloured.
 In size they range from 8 cm to 1 m in length.
 Most of the more than 150 species in the family are found in the New World.
+They are popular as cagebirds and some have established feral populations away from their native ranges.